|

 put his finger on...

-- Demon Cleaver - Battle Axe
+- Demon Cleaver -

-devised by the shamans of the eastern High Plains to combat the
+of the eastern High Plains to combat

-demonic presence coming out of the
+the demonic presence coming out of the

 Wildwood in the century after the